Cork Wars: Intrigue and Industry in World War II

 Read more reviews on Goodreads and add your own!

-Listen to a sample of the audiobook on Audible, Amazon or iTunes.
+Listen to a sample of the audiobook on Audible, Amazon or Apple Books.

 Frank DiCara’s story of growing up in Baltimore when Italian-Americans came under suspicion as the U.S. entered World War II: